Sigma3Wolf/2DArrays/README.md

 ## License

-This project is open source licensed under the [BSD 3-Clause Modified License](https://opensource.org/license/bsd-3-clause/).
+This project is open source licensed under the [BSD 3-Clause License](https://opensource.org/license/bsd-3-clause/).
 Please see the [LICENSE file](/LICENSE) for more information.

 ## Owner International Id